UPHL-BioNGS/Grandeur/README.md

 **Warning** : If there's not a relaible container of the suggested tool, [@erinyoung](https://github.com/erinyoung) will request that the **End User** create a container for that tool and contribute to [StaPH-B's docker repositories](https://github.com/StaPH-B/docker-builds).

 ## What about organisms with large genomes?
 Organisms with large genomes can still contribute to disease, but this is not the workflow for those.
-"Grandeur" uses [shovill](https://github.com/tseemann/shovill), which is a wrapper for [spades](https://cab.spbu.ru/software/spades/).
-Large genomes may be too much for these tools.
+"Grandeur" uses [spades](https://cab.spbu.ru/software/spades/).
+Large genomes may be too much for [spades](https://cab.spbu.ru/software/spades/).

 ## What about SARS-CoV-2?
 As of the time of writing this README, reference-based alignment of SARS-CoV-2 is still the norm.
 "Grandeur" is for _de novo_ assembly of things with small genome.
 [Cecret](https://github.com/UPHL-BioNGS/Cecret) would be a better workflow for SARS-CoV-2 sequencing.